NYSE American: UEC

 About Uranium Energy Corp

-Uranium Energy Corp is the fastest growing supplier of the fuel for the green energy transition to a low carbon future.
+Uranium Energy Corp is the fastest growing supplier of fuel for the green energy transition to a low carbon future.
 UEC is the largest, diversified North American focused uranium company, advancing the next generation of low-cost, environmentally friendly In-Situ Recovery ("ISR") mining uranium projects in the United States and high-grade conventional projects in Canada.
 The Company has two production-ready ISR hub and spoke platforms in South Texas and Wyoming.
 These two production platforms are anchored by fully operational central processing plants and served by seven U.S. ISR uranium projects with all their major permits in place.
-Additionally, the Company has diversified uranium holdings including: (1) one of the largest physical uranium portfolios of North American warehoused U3O8; (2) a major equity stake in Uranium Royalty Corp., the only royalty company in the sector; and (3) a Western Hemisphere pipeline of resource stage uranium projects.
+Additionally, the Company has diversified uranium holdings including: (1) one of the largest physical uranium portfolios of U.S. warehoused U3O8; (2) a major equity stake in Uranium Royalty Corp.
+(NASDAQ: UROY, TSX: URC), the only royalty company in the sector; and (3) a pipeline of resource stage uranium projects.
 The Company's operations are managed by professionals with decades of hands-on experience in the key facets of uranium exploration, development and mining.

 Stock Exchange Information: